Data, Models, and Decisions

 The following materials are available here for purchasers of the book.

-Spreadsheet data and partially-and/or fully-constructed spreadsheet models for many of the cases in the book.
-You may click the button to initiate a file download.
+- Spreadsheets: Spreadsheet data and partially-and/or fully-constructed spreadsheet models for many of the cases in the book.
+Click here to initiate file download.

-Crystal Ball® Simulation Software.
+- Crystal Ball Software: Crystal Ball® Simulation Software.
 The simulation case models in Chapter 5 are designed to work with Crystal Ball® simulation software, which is a Microsoft Excel® add-on.
-Instructions on obtaining the Crystal Ball® software can be found on our page to get Crystal Ball Software.
+Instructions to obtain Crystal Ball® software can be found under Resources for Students.

 - Microsoft PowerPoint® Presentation slides for lecture material.